Optimal quantum operations at zero energy cost: Weak vs strong energy-preservation for probabilistic transformations

 \section{Weak vs strong energy-preservation for probabilistic transformations}

-Motivated by the above discussion, we regard the probabilistic transformations in an energy-preserving instrument as transformations that can be implemented at zero energy cost.
-We say that these transformation satisfy \emph{weak energy preservation}: \begin{defi} A probabilistic transformation $\map M_0$ satisfies \emph{weak energy preservation} if there exists an energy-preserving instrument $\{\map M_x\}_{x\in\set X}$ and an outcome $x_0\in\set X$ such that $\map M_0 = \map M_{x_0}$. \end{defi} We emphasize the fundamental difference between our notion of weak energy preservation---on average over all the possible outcomes of a measurement---with an alternative, strong notion, that requires the output of the transformation to have the same energy distribution of the input: \begin{defi} A probabilistic transformation $\map M_0$ satisfies \emph{strong energy preservation} if, for every input state $\rho$, one has
+Here we compare our notion of energy-preserving transformation---defined as transformations that can be part of an energy-preserving instrument---with a stronger notion.
+For this reason, here we refer to our condition as \emph{weak energy preservation}: \begin{defi} A probabilistic transformation $\map M_0$ satisfies \emph{weak energy preservation} if there exists an energy-preserving instrument $\{\map M_x\}_{x\in\set X}$ and an outcome $x_0\in\set X$ such that $\map M_0 = \map M_{x_0}$. \end{defi} The above notion of weak energy preservation---on average over all the possible outcomes of a measurement---is fundamentally different from an alternative, strong notion, of energy preservation, which requires the output of the transformation to have the same energy distribution of the input: \begin{defi} A probabilistic transformation $\map M_0$ satisfies \emph{strong energy preservation} if, for every input state $\rho$, one has

 where $\rho'$ is the conditional output state $\rho' = \map M_0 (\rho)/ \Tr [\map M_0 (\rho)]$. \end{defi}